 Autofocus - Select this option to run the autofocus routine prior to the main action.
 If 'Only at start of group' is checked, then autofocus is run only when the first item in a group is encountered, or when an item is not a member of a group.
 If the

 Run script - This task is available as a preliminary action for all kinds of primary tasks.
 When the primary task is tilt series acquisition, the script should be used for quick actions such as opening secondary files; if extended tasks are performed, the script is responsible for maintaining alignment to the specimen position.
 Even if the script is stopped or fails to complete successfully, the program will go on to the primary task, unless the script runs the command 'SkipAcquiringNavItem'.
 If you stop the script with 'End Loop' or 'STOP' in the Camera and Script control panel, you can then resume it with 'ResumeS', or you can end the script and go on to the primary task with 'End Script'.
 The program keeps track of the script choice separately for tilt series and other primary tasks.

 Acquire map image - The image file must already be opened before starting the operation, unless a new file is set to be opened when the first item is acquired.
 As each area is acquired, it will be added as a map item with a label based on the label of the point being acquired (e.g., 12-A for point 12).
 The original point will no longer be marked for acquisition and it will no longer be drawn, to reduce clutter.
 Once the acquisition is finished, you could delete the original points.

-Run script - Select the script number to run.
+Run script - Select the script to run by its number or name.
 When the script completes, the Navigator will go on to the next item.
 If it stops with an error that cannot be resumed from, the Navigator acquisition will also stop, unless the script includes the command 'NoMessageBoxOnError', in which case the Navigator will go on to the next item.
-If there is an error that can be resumed from, or if you stop the script with 'End' or 'Stop' and it is then resumable, then the Navigator will not go on to the next item and the status bar will show 'STOPPED NAV SCRIPT'.
-At this point you can do three things: 1) Resume the script, 2) abandon this script and go on to the next item by using 'End', or 3) terminate the acquisition after this item is completed or abandoned by pressing 'End Nav' or by selecting 'End Acquire' in the Navigator menu; or 4) end the acquisition immediately by pressing 'End All', which avoids having to remember to press 'End Nav' before 'End Script'.
+If there is an error that can be resumed from, or if you stop the script with 'End Loop' or 'STOP' and it is then resumable, then the Navigator will not go on to the next item and the status bar will show 'STOPPED NAV SCRIPT'.
+At this point you can do several things: 1) Resume the script with 'ResumeS'; 2) abandon this script and go on to the next item by using 'End Script'; 3) terminate the acquisition after this item is completed or abandoned by pressing 'End Nav' or by selecting 'End Acquire' in the Navigator menu; or 4) end the acquisition immediately by pressing 'End All', which avoids having to remember to press 'End Nav' before 'End Script'.
 The Camera and Script control panel will also include a button 'PauseN' for pausing acquisition after the current item is completed.
 Once paused, acquisition can be resumed with the 'ResumeN' button or ended immediately with 'End Nav'.

 Do subset from index